Web Development Setup with Visual Studio Code

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 In the workbook, we have step-by-step instructions that go hand-in-hand with doing this training.
-A couple things about using it.
-This table of contents is clickable.
+A couple of things about using it: this table of contents is clickable.

 So, for example, if you want to download the class files, you can click on that, and that'll take you to the page for downloading the files.
-A couple pages later, there's some instructor material you might want to read about what HTML and CSS are.
+A couple of pages later, there is some instructor material you might want to read about what HTML and CSS are.
 The Before You Begin section is something you're going to want to do.

-I'm going to walk you through doing it on screen here, but the instructions are written down here to do these steps as well.
+I'm going to walk you through it on screen here, but the instructions are written down here to do these steps as well.
 You're going to want to head over to code.visualstudio.com, or you can just Google Visual Studio Code and download that for your Mac or PC.
-Once you have that downloaded and installed, go ahead and launch that application.
+Once you've downloaded and installed it, go ahead and launch the application.

-There's a couple things that will make your life easier as a web developer, things you want to install.
+There are a couple of things that will make your life easier as a Web Developer—things you'll want to install.
 For example, an extension to preview in browsers.
 Once we have written our code, we're going to want to view it in a web browser, and an extension will make that a lot easier.

-There's one that's called Open in Browser, and there's actually one that has capital letters and one with lowercase.
-Get the first one here with more installs with lowercase.
-Go ahead and install that option, and that'll add a feature so that we'll be able to easily open our web pages in our browser via a keyboard shortcut or menu option.
+There's one called Open in Browser, and there are actually two versions—one with capital letters and one with lowercase.
+Get the one with more installs and lowercase letters.
+Go ahead and install that option, and that'll add a feature so you'll be able to easily open your web pages in your browser using a keyboard shortcut or menu option.

 Full-Stack Web Development Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-There's also a setting that we're going to use through a keyboard shortcut a lot, and that is to wrap some code in some sort of wrapper code.
+There's also a setting that we're going to use through a keyboard shortcut a lot, and that is to wrap code in a wrapper element.
 If we go down here to this little gear and go to Keyboard Shortcuts, we can search for Wrap.
-This Emmet Wrap with Abbreviation, notice there is no keystroke for that.
+This Emmet Wrap with Abbreviation—notice there is no keystroke for that.

-I want to set a keystroke, so I'm going to double-click on that.
-On the Mac, I would hit Option-W, and on Windows, that'll be ALT W. I know here even on the Mac, I know it does display as ALT W, but I did hit Option-W.
+I want to assign a keystroke, so I'm going to double-click on that.
+On a Mac, press Option-W, and on Windows, press ALT W. Even on a Mac, it may display as ALT W, but I did hit Option-W.

 W as in Wrap, that's why we're doing that.
-We hit that keystroke and hit ENTER, and then you should see it set there.
+Press that keystroke and then press ENTER, and you should see it set there.
 We'll be using that later on in the training.

-Also, another thing I'd like to set is a setting to make sure that that extension here that we've installed is going to open up in Chrome.
-Actually, here with this Extensions pane open and the Open in Browser extension visible, I can click the little gear here to manage it, and I can go to the Settings.
-Notice that mine is already set to Chrome, but yours will probably be defaulted to Empty.
+Another setting I'd like to configure is to make sure that the extension we've installed opens up in Chrome.
+With the Extensions pane open and the Open in Browser extension visible, click the little gear icon to manage it, and go to Settings.
+Notice that mine is already set to Chrome, but yours will likely be set to Empty by default.

-Type in Chrome there, and that way when we preview in Browser, it'll open up in Google Chrome, which is the most commonly used browser and does have very good developer tools.
-That's the primary browser that we're going to develop in.
-Of course, we'll want to preview in other browsers like Safari and Firefox, but as far as a default for previewing the way that most people will be viewing our web pages and for the good developer tools that Chrome has, that's the default browser that I typically want to use.
+Type in Chrome there, and that way when we preview in Browser, it'll open up in Google Chrome, which is the most commonly used browser and offers excellent developer tools.
+That's the primary browser we're going to develop in.
+Of course, we'll want to preview in other browsers like Safari and Firefox, but for default previewing, Chrome is the browser I typically want to use.

 Now your code editor is all set up, and you can go on to the next video to start learning how to code.